swiftlang/swift/docs/CppInteroperability/Roadmap.md

 Several specific API patterns are outlined above.
 These specific API patterns will each need a detailed, self-contained, evolution proposal which can take context from and be framed by this roadmap.
 Once each of these specific API patterns is accepted by the Swift community (through the evolution process) the design will be ratified.

-As discussed many time before, the C++ language is huge and scattered (refrase).
 This roadmap allows specific, focused, and self contained evolution proposals to be created for individual pieces of the language and specific programming patterns by providing goals that lend themself to this kind of incremental design and evolution (by not importing everything and requiring specific mappings for specific API patterns) and by framing interop in a larger context that these individual evolution proposals can fit into.

 For example, “virtual type interfaces that API consumers provide implementations for” are a fairly common API pattern in C++.
 Currently, there is no design for such a pattern, but some Swift contributor may extend interop to provide a clear, native mapping for this API pattern through a self-contained proposal following the goals outlined by this document, and framed by “the approach” described above.